 Honest pros.
 CarMax is a real operation.
 The in-store offer is firm once given.
 There is no haggling, no "let me talk to my manager" games.
 If the number works for you, you can sell the car and walk out with payment the same day.

 Honest cons.
 You drove there, waited, and received a number with zero explanation.
-CarMax does not tell you how they calculated the offer, what your car is worth at auction, or what factors brought it up or down.
+CarMax doesn't tell you how they calculated the offer, what your car is worth at auction, or what factors brought it up or down.
 If the number is lower than you expected, nobody walks you through why.
 You are a transaction in a queue.

 If you want more detail on CarMax's pricing versus private sale, I wrote a full breakdown: CarMax vs. Private Sale: Is It Worth the Hassle?